teachamantofish/ehelp/input/props.rst

 In general, you can do what other folks are doing or use your motor's manufacturer recommendations.

 * Slower speeds and bigger propellers produce more thrust.
-* Static thrust (not moving) is always far lower than dynamic thrust.
+* Static thrust (not moving) is always far higher than dynamic thrust.
 * Don't trust manufacturer numbers.
-* You usually need a higher pitch for climb.
+* A higher pitch performs better during climb and slow speeds.
 Design for climb or cruise.
 * A 100kv 34x14 setup is somewhat similar to an 80kv 36x16 setup.
+* More blades might yeild a bit more thrust (e.g. 5%), but it's more drag if they don't fold.

-* Material.
-Carbon fiber is stronger, lighter, more responsive, but more expensive.
-Wood is cheap and a good choice for learning, experimenting, and conditions where damage is likely.
+* Carbon fiber is stronger, lighter, more responsive, but more expensive.
+* Wood is cheap and a good choice for learning, experimenting, and conditions where damage is likely.
-* Diameter:
+* Typical sizes range from 36"-44".

 Choosing a propeller
 ==========================

-Choose a propeller requires knowing how much thrust you need for a specific flying goal; for example, a 300 fpm climb, cruising at 35mph.
+Choose a propeller requires knowing how much thrust you need for a specific flying goal; for example, a 300 fpm climb, cruising at 24 mph.
 You'll need to know some basic number about your wing and go through some basic calculations here TBD.

 The 3 try eyeball method
 --------------------------